To Germany as a graduate ,

 If you didn’t find a job before entering Germany, you have the opportunity to come to Germany for up to six months to look for a job.

-You can find further information on the website www.make-it-in-germany.com.
+You can find further information at the website www.make-it-in-germany.com.

 You wish to take up a new job in Germany